siviyu/hsk-analysis/README.md

 # HSK Analysis of Chinese text

-Shiny app programmed in R that matches text input Hanyu Shuiping Kaoshi (HSK) Chinese Proficiency Exam vocabulary by levels.
+Shiny app programmed in R that matches tokens from text input to Hanyu Shuiping Kaoshi (HSK) Chinese Proficiency Exam vocabulary by levels.

 To use:
 1. Access the app at https://siviyu.shinyapps.io/hsk-analysis/